jhu-data-services/data-bytes-infographics-business-analyst/README.md

 Contact us: [dataservices@jhu.edu](mailto:dataservices@jhu.edu)
 JHU Data Services, part of the Johns Hopkins University Sheridan Libraries, helps the JHU community find, use, visualize, manage, and share data.
 We offer live webinars and self-paced online trainings on computational research and coding, GIS, data management, data visualization, and more.
 [See all of our training topics on our website.](https://dataservices.library.jhu.edu/training-workshops/)

-This repository contains materials for one of our live webinars open to JHU students, faculty, and staff.
+This repository contains materials for one of our [Data Bytes webinars](https://dataservices.library.jhu.edu/data-bytes/), which is open to JHU students, faculty, and staff.
 Please [contact us](mailto:dataservices@jhu.edu) with any questions.

 As of March 2020, Data Services workshops are being held virtually on Zoom.
-[See our calendar to register for upcoming workshops.](https://dataservices.library.jhu.edu/training-workshops/calendar/)
+This webinar is recorded and will be made available on Panopto.

 ## Pre-Class Instructions